osexpert/Net9.BinaryFormatter/README.md

 ````
 etc.

-After this you should be able to serialize your own types.
-But what about the ones in the runtime?
+After this you should be able to serialize your own types (not nothing else).
+But what about types in the runtime?
 Yes, this is WIP, but some types have been added and you can enable like this:
 ```
 var bf = new BinaryFormatter();
-bf.SurrogateSelector = new ConverterSelector(); // add default converters, currently Dictionary<,>, HashSet<>. bf.IsSerializable = new IsSerializableHandlers(); // add default IsSerializable handlers, currently List<>, Stack<>, DateTime, KeyValuePair<,>, etc.
+bf.SurrogateSelector = new ConverterSelector(); // add default converters, currently Dictionary<,>, HashSet<>. bf.IsSerializable = new IsSerializableHandlers(); // add default IsSerializable handlers, currently primitive types, List<>, Stack<>, DateTime, KeyValuePair<,>, etc.
 ```
 So this is very far from a drop in replacement and require a lot of manual work to switch over.
 So when switching, might just as well switch to `System.Text.Json`.
 But alternatives are good, and who knows, in some very special cases, switching to `System.Text.Json` may not be possible.